 Fast forward to 2016 and SharePoint is now a household topic – people love it or hate it.
 SharePoint has matured and the availability of skills has increased but its still difficult to hang onto SharePoint people because it requires such a diverse skill set.
 Toolset venders are struggling because traditional needs (Backup, migration, administration etc.) have declined (become commodity), competition has increased and as a result most are in negative growth with declining margins whether they want to accept that or not.
 Have you noticed the price reductions and various marketing promotions from some?
 Heard about the CEOs being fired/leaving?
 Management team changes and offices closing outside of North America?
 Sweat shops will continue the churn of staff, hire and fire puzzled by their lack of consistent financial results.
 I expect more consolidation will occur, companies will shrink to adjust to market changes.
 Leaders such as HP, IBM and Dell/Quest will succeed because they have diversified (Not SharePoint only) and are marketing focused and not engineering focused.
 As one of my clients said “If Nortel and DEC had not been lead by engineers, they would still be around”.

 So whats next?
 Once the Office 365 migration wave is over software venders and SIs will have a tough time looking for growth areas.
 I think of Office 365 projects as “walking the plank”, once your customer has migrated your opportunities are greatly reduced.
 What are the growth areas?
-Consulting and outsourcing are options for revenues but moving from a traditional software sale and product enablement services model to more complex services model is a tough journey – refer to my earlier post regarding building a services organization.
-I expect some will fail miserably at this unless they hire an experienced management team, hire more experienced staff and adjust the culture.
-But this sort of change is a fundamental shift for organizations, the new hires will not necessarily fit in to the old mould the organization is accustom to.
-Without executive support they will either quit or be pushed out.
+Consulting, Office 365 applications and outsourcing are options for revenues but moving from a traditional software sale and product enablement services model to more complex services model is a tough journey – refer to my earlier post regarding building a services organization.
+I expect some will fail miserably at this unless they hire an experienced management team with a solid vision, hire more experienced staff and adjust the culture.
+But this sort of change is a fundamental shift for organizations, the new hires will not necessarily fit in to the old mould the organization is accustom to and young management is generally arrogant and inexperienced.
+Some say they have had their day…

 Have feedback?
 I’m always interested in hearing from others and can be reached at email@example.com